-While there’s something of a lack of understanding when it comes to who is using Pinterest and why it’s a more powerful marketing tool than you might imagine.
+While there’s often a lack of understanding when it comes to crafting a Pinterest strategy, it’s a more powerful marketing tool than you might imagine.

 On the social side, people can “re-pin” (i.e., share) posts that they like.
 Meaning, certain pins can essentially go viral.

 Let’s examine the most popular pins on Pinterest as of right now and consider why they’re so popular.

 For our purposes, we’ll avoid looking at promoted pins, or paid advertisements, even though they often get more re-pins than their organic counterparts due to their increased visibility on the platform.